-Famously known as “Icky Viki,” a spin off name from a renowned baby sitter featured in the American television show “Fairly Odd Parents,” Viktoria Baumgartner has spent most of her high school career in building her platform up to become one of the most recognizable makeup artist in Grand Rapids.
-Starting off with fazing out her football jersey for eyebrow pomades, she has grown tremendously as an artist to create flawless looks not only for herself, but for any client who wishes to experience only the best quality products, and even more impeccably well done makeup application by yours truly.
+Famously known as “Icky Viki,” a spin off name from a renowned baby sitter featured in the American television show “Fairly Odd Parents,” Viktoria Baumgartner has spent most of her high school career building her platform up, becoming one of the most recognizable makeup artist in Grand Rapids.
+Starting off with fazing out her football jersey for eyebrow pomades, she has grown tremendously as an artist to create flawless looks not only for herself, but for any client who wishes to experience only the best quality products, and impeccably well done makeup application by yours truly.
 But starting on July 31, 2017, she will ditch the mitten state for life in a small, blush pink house in Santa Monica, Los Angeles.
 Her plan is to attend Santa Monica College for recreational purposes, but then transition to the University of California, Los Angeles (UCLA).
 Her pursuit in life is to create an all-inclusive cosmetic line of products that can benefit all people of color, no matter what their skin tone might be.
-Combining high end, quality products, along with combating the issue of cosmetic representation for millions of dark skinned individuals around the world, is not only Viki’s main goal, but her passion in life.
+Combining high end, quality products, along with combating the issue of cosmetic representation for millions of dark-skinned individuals around the world, is not only Viki’s main goal, but her passion in life.
 As she delves into how her makeup fascination began, and what her plan is to make an impact on the world, Viktoria Baumgartner opens up to give you a one-on-one peak into what her future has in store for her.

 Where did your fascination with makeup begin with?